 End with Call to Action Effect

 Lastly, on how to ask for an appointment politely over the phone, ‘call to action’ is the magic action.
 Traditionally, call to action is a marketing term that tricks clients into subscribing to a deal almost immediately.
 As you know, requesting appointments usually is about getting something from someone.
 If the person is not triggered, then there’ll be a rejection.

 Since I wanted to ensure that I receive a near-zero rejection from people I need appointments with, I introduced this tool.
-This is an effect that should come at the end of the phone conversation in order for the client, professor, government official, boss, director, or whomever to accept the request.
+This is an effect that should come at the end of the phone conversation for the client, professor, government official, boss, director, or whomever to accept the request.

 In my case, when I’m dealing with clients over the phone, towards the conversation, I apply a call to action, which lasts for about 13 seconds.
 Here are the sorts of things I say:

 “This promises to a great appointment, and I’m certain it’ll be opportune and open you to the advantage of getting a high discount on the product.”

 If you’re dealing with a lecturer, say the following:

 “Sir, granting this meeting with you will open me up to learning from you and become better, if not the best of your student.”